teamglio/robotar/README.md

+# Robotar
-# Robotar is a small Mxit app for creating unique robot avatars.
+Robotar is a small Mxit app for creating unique robot avatars.
 Credits go to [Robohash](http://robohash.org/) for the robots.